lanachiad/headline-validator/README.md

 These are the two most common rules that are being broken, so I figured we should focus on them as the MVP.

-There's a 70% chance that this won't even be used at work lol.

-Can't say I didn't try tho.